Rosc11/face_mask_detection/README.md

 ### Run script at boot using a systemd service

-** IMPORTANT: When trying to execute script at boot, make sure ALL the paths in the script and config file are absolute paths!**
+** IMPORTANT: When trying to execute script at boot, make sure all paths in parameters.py and config file are absolute paths!**

 Create a new systemd service by doing: